Warts And All – Tackling A Skin Care New Year’s Resolution

 - People with a weakened immune system

-That’s because warts are caused by a virus – the human papilloma virus (HPV).
+That’s because a virus causes warts – the human papilloma virus (HPV).
 Like most viruses, it’s opportunistic.
 It seizes the opportunity to enter the body through cuts, scratches and scrapes.
 A child who scrapes a knee on the playground or an adult who nicks themselves while shaving can be vulnerable to infection by HPV.
 You could also get it by simply walking barefoot at a pool or the gym.

 Several strains of HPV cause genital warts.
 These strains are transmitted through sexual contact and are classified as an STD (sexually transmitted disease).
 Untreated, they can lead to cancers such as cervical cancer.
 There is now a vaccine to prevent this type of HPV but be aware that the vaccine does not protect against all strains of HPV and will not prevent common warts.